Spark Streaming Tutorial for Beginners

 Spark Streaming’s ability to batch data and leverage the Spark engine leads to almost higher throughput to other streaming systems.
 Spark Streaming can achieve latencies as low as a few hundred milliseconds.

 6. How does Spark Streaming works?

-In Spark Streaming data stream is divided into batches called DStreams, which internally is a sequence of RDDs.
-The RDDs are then processed using Spark APIs, and the results are returned in batches.
+In Spark Streaming divide the data stream into batches called DStreams, which internally is a sequence of RDDs.
+The RDDs process using Spark APIs, and the results return in batches.

 Spark Streaming provides an API in Scala, Java, and Python.
-The Python API was recently introduced in Spark 1.2 and still lacks many features.
+The Python API recently introduce in Spark 1.2 and still lacks many features.

-Spark Streaming maintains a state based on data coming in a stream and this is called as stateful computations.
+Spark Streaming maintains a state based on data coming in a stream and it call as stateful computations.
 It also allows window operations (i.e., allows the developer to specify a time frame to perform operations on the data that flows in that time window).
-There is sliding interval in the window, which is the time interval of updating the window.
+There is a sliding interval in the window, which is the time interval of updating the window.

 7. Spark Streaming Sources

-Every input DStream (except file stream) is associated with a Receiver object which receives the data from a source and stores it in Spark’s memory for processing.
+Every input DStream (except file stream) associate with a Receiver object which receives the data from a source and stores it in Spark’s memory for processing.

 There are two categories of built-in streaming sources: